mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 1. an `anchor` output that has a form `0*H + r*G` - generated from key derivation path `A`
 2. a set of protected outputs `PS` that hold our coins - generated from `GenP`

 We make a bootstrap transaction with `anchor` and `PS` outputs.
-The outputs in `PS` are exceptionally labeled as `Protected` because they are joined in the same transaction output set as our anchor output.
-This transactions cannot be replayed because the anchor output will never be spent which means that `PS` outputs are safe from being recreated.
+The outputs in `PS` are labeled as `Protected` because they are joined in the same transaction output set as our anchor output.
+This transaction cannot be replayed because the anchor output will never be spent which means that `PS` outputs are safe from being recreated.

-_Note: Grin has a rule that an output that already exists in the UTXO set cannot be created which makes the transaction invalid._
+_Note: Grin has a rule that an output that already exists in the UTXO set cannot be created - a transaction that would attempt to do that is invalid.
+This is why transactions that contain an anchor output can't be replayed._

 ### Wallet transaction rules